 Looking out of the cupola atop the new municipal office building, one has the opportunity to imagine the Ashford that was, the Ashford that is, and the Ashford that will be.

 From the cupola we see many of Ashford’s churches, the new fire station and the homes and outbuildings that dot our landscape.
 More importantly, we see the roads, the rivers, the brooks and ponds and hills and valleys that make up our town.
-Whatever the season, it is evident that at one time Ashford was a farming community.
+Whatever the season, it is evident that Ashford citizens have strong ties to their farming community.
 Roads, laid by committees elected at the Annual Town Meeting, were obviously configured to provide local farmers with the fastest, safest routes to market and direct routes from Hartford to Boston and Providence.

 |Parks & Recreation||(860)487-4409|

 |Superintendent’s Office – Ashford School||(860)449-1927 ext.365|